Xeven777/blastro/src/content/blog/cool-and-unique-google-fonts.md

 ## 5. **DM Sans**

 DM Sans is a sans-serif typeface with a minimal, geometric & humanist touch.
 It’s a very clean & versatile font that works well in nearly every design from blogs, tech websites, ecommerce and everything in between.
+A modern Helvetica alternative.

 **Best for:** Accessibility-focused designs, blogs, and making sure your text is easy on the eyes.